 The book search database was developed with funding from the Wisconsin Department of Public Instruction’s Division for Libraries and Technology through Library Services and Technology Act (LSTA) funds.

-The new site also features content migrated from the CCBC’s old site, including an online exhibit of The Westing Game manuscript, which was donated to the CCBC by author Ellen Raskin in 1977, and information for Wisconsin librarians and teachers about intellectual freedom in libraries and classrooms.
+The new site also features content migrated from the CCBC’s old site, including an online exhibit of The Westing Game manuscript, which was given to the CCBC by author Ellen Raskin in 1977, and information for Wisconsin librarians and teachers about intellectual freedom in libraries and classrooms.

 The CCBC thanks the many individuals who’ve played a role in the new site development, including: